-The Wilkes University Health and Wellness Services office provides routine health services for all students, staff and faculty and is staffed by a certified registered nurse practitioner and a registered nurse.
-Its mission is to provide care, education and advocacy to improve the health and well being of its students, staff and faculty.
-Referrals are made to local physicians as deemed necessary.
+The Wilkes University Health and Wellness Services office provides routine healthcare for full- and part-time students (undergraduate and graduate) both on and off campus.
+It is staffed by a Certified Nurse Practitioner and a Registered Nurse.
+A physician is available Tuesday and Wednesday morning.
+Our mission is to provide healthcare, education and advocacy to improve the well-being of our students.
+Referrals are made to specialists as deemed necessary.

 - In an effort to reduce face to face symptom assessment, ALL visits will be made by appointment only after answering a few questions prior to making the appointment.
 Please call 570-408-4730.